Rogue waves in extended Gross-Pitaevskii Models with a Lee-Huang-Yang correction: Existence of spatiotemporal RWs

 Unless stated otherwise, most computations in this work are carried out on spatial and temporal domains of size $L=30$ and $T=190$, respectively.
 These are chosen to be sufficiently large to allow the system to relax to a {homogeneous background~\footnote{All of our converged numerical solutions exhibit a low residual, with an $\mathbb{L}^\infty$-norm (${\rm max}_{x,t}{\bf L}_0[\phi]$) less than $10^{-8}$.}.
 A critical aspect of this computation is the choice of appropriate space-time initial guesses within a suitable parameter regime, supplied by the PSs of Eq.~\eqref{cubic-GP}.
 Specifically, the PS waveform reads

 where $\tilde{t}=t-\frac{T}{2}$ and $\alpha_0=\rho_0f'(\rho_0)=-\rho_0+\sqrt{\rho_0}/2$ is the dilatation factor.
-Here, we emphasize that although Eq.~\eqref{NLS-approximation-rogue} is not an asymptotically valid approximation of the eGPE RW, it nevertheless remains sufficiently accurate for small $|\mu_0|\ll 1$ serving as a useful approximation or as an initial guess for seeding the fixed-point computations of the boundary value problem.
+Here, we emphasize that although Eq.~\eqref{NLS-approximation-rogue} is not an asymptotically valid approximation of the eGPE RW, it nevertheless remains sufficiently accurate for small $|\mu_0|\ll 1$ serving as a useful approximation or as an initial guess for seeding the fixed-point computations of the boundary value problem. {Thus, in the small $|\mu_0|$ limit, the eGPE RW is anticipated to resemble its integrable counterpart known from the cubic NLS \cite{el2016dam,bertola2013universality}, as we argue below.
+This fact partially highlights the robustness of NLS RWs in non-integrable systems and reflects the generic nature of the relevant mechanisms (going beyond the specific case example of integrable systems).}

 Figure~\ref{fig:1}(a) displays the space-time profile of a \textit{representative} eGPE waveform computed via the fixed-point scheme, corresponding to chemical potential $\mu_0 \approx -0.12$.
 Aside from mild background modulations, these solutions closely resemble a RW behavior.
 Their peak profiles at $t = T/2$ are compared with the analytical PS solution of the reduced cubic GPE [Eq.~\eqref{cubic-GP}] in the low-density regime $\rho_0<0.02$ associated with $\mu_0>-0.1214$.
 In Fig.~\ref{fig:1}(c) a snapshot at $\tilde{t}=0$ of the numerically obtained solution is directly compared to the waveform of Eq.~\eqref{NLS-approximation-rogue} showing reasonable agreement in the wave core, despite the small differences in width, emanating from the different nature of the nonlinearities in the two models.